carla-simulator/carla/Docs/tuto_D_customize_vehicle_suspension.md

 </table>
 <br>

-The closer a vehicle is to a stiff suspension, its parameterization changes.
+When moving from a soft to a stiff suspension, there are some clear tendencies in their parameterization.

 *   __Decrease__ of `Suspension Max Raise` and `Suspension Max Drop` — Stiff vehicles are meant to drive over plane roads with no bumps.
 For the sake of aerodynamics, the chassis is not supposed to move greatly, but remain constantly close to the ground.
-*   __Decrease__ of `Suspension Natural Frequency` — Stiff vehicles tend to be lighter, so the amount of bounces for the same joggle is expected to be lower.
 *   __Increase__ of `Suspension Damping Ratio` — The absortion of the bouncing by the dampers is greater for stiff vehicles.

-> TO BE DISCUSSED: Suspension natural frequency increases for stiff vehicles instead?? !!

-!!!
-Note
-    `Suspension Force Offset` and `Sweep Type` remain constant for every group.
-No offset is intended to be applied on forces, and the sweep tests for detecting collisions should be the same for all vehicles.
+### Coupe

-*   __Coupé__ — Vehicles with the stiffest suspension.
+Vehicles with the stiffest suspension.

 <table class ="defTable">
 <thead>
 <th>Parameterization</th>